theneverworks/AIML-Slackbot/README.md

 NOTE: You may have to include the full path to python if you didn't include Python in your PATH environment variables.

+## Windows Only Items and IronPython

+The intended design is to make a cross platform solution.
+That being said, each operating system offers different capabilities that we wish to capitalize on.
+Some components, such as SamSpeak.py, only run on Windows as they utilize the Windows speech recognition engine.
+Further, SamSpeak.py requires IronPython 2.7.x http://ironpython.net/.

 ## Installing the required Py-AIML

 Linux: